 Can’t find Watermelon Syrup?
 No Problem.

-The Olive Garden uses Monin Watermelon Syrup.
-I have found this at Cost Plus World Market, Bed Bath and Beyond, and at some liquor stores.
+Olive Garden uses Monin Watermelon Syrup.
+I have found this at Cost Plus World Market, Bed Bath and Beyond, and some liquor stores.

-If you can’t locate it, and you drink alcohol, you still can enjoy this drink.
+If you can’t locate it and you drink alcohol, you can still enjoy this drink.
 Substitute the watermelon syrup with watermelon vodka.
 It will work very well.
-Unlike many recipes for sangria, this drink recipe does not contain simple syrup.
+Unlike many sangria recipes, this drink recipe does not contain simple syrup.

-What type of Moscato does the Olive Garden use for their Watermelon Moscato Sangria?
+What type of Moscato does Olive Garden use for their Watermelon Moscato Sangria?

 The Olive Garden uses Castello del Poggio Moscato.
 It is an Italian Moscato sparkling wine.
-The tasting notes of this Moscato are musk, peach, and white flower.
-If you have a Sam’s Club membership, or if you go to Total Wine, you may be able to find it there, in addition to your favorite wine store.
+Its tasting notes are musk, peach, and white flowers.
+If you have a Sam’s Club membership or go to Total Wine, you may be able to find it there, in addition to your favorite wine store.

-You can use your favorite Moscato, since we are mixing it with Ginger Ale, and a Watermelon syrup, some of those tasting notes are muted in the final glass.
-I personally would use a value-priced Moscato from Gallo wines.
+You can use your favorite Moscato since we mix it with Ginger Ale and watermelon syrup.
+However, some of those tasting notes are muted in the final glass.
+I would use a value-priced Moscato from Gallo Wines.

 How to Make Olive Garden Watermelon Sangria